pacomendieta/react-pokeci/README.md

 Start by running `npm install` inside the project folder

-`npm dev` to run the webpack dev server
-`npm test` to run tests
+`npm dev` to run the webpack dev server, app react en localhost:8080 `npm test` to run tests
 `npm run eslint` to run eslint
 `npm run build` to make a production build